Cosmoledo/sql-dynamic-where/README.md

 dynamicWhere.clear();

 // Add where clauses
-dynamicWhere.add(sdw.Logic.And, 'deleted', sdw.Comparison.IsNotNull, true);
-dynamicWhere.add(sdw.Logic.And, 'canFly', sdw.Comparison.IsNull, undefined);
-dynamicWhere.add(sdw.Logic.And, 'name', sdw.Comparison.Like, '%Jacob%');
+dynamicWhere
+  .and("deleted", sdw.Comparison.IsNotNull, true)
+  .and("canFly", sdw.Comparison.IsNull, undefined)
+  .and("name", sdw.Comparison.Like, "%Jacob%");

-// Returns: WHERE deleted IS NOT NULL AND name LIKE '%Jacob%' dynamicWhere.getClauses()
+// Returns: WHERE deleted IS NOT NULL AND name LIKE "%Jacob%" dynamicWhere.getClauses()
 ```